TIFF 2017: Priyanka Chopra Is A 'Beauty In Black' & We Just Can't Stop Staring At Her [SEE PHOTOS]

-The prestigious Toronto International Film Festival (TIFF) has kickstarted in Canada.
+The prestigious Toronto International Film Festival (TIFF) has kick-started in Canada.
 Last night, Priyanka Chopra was seen attending the fest for the screening of her Sikkimese production Pahuna - The Little Visitors.

 We got our hands on some of PeeCee's pictures from the red carpet and boy, she is looking stunning as ever.
-Check them out here-
+Check them out here.

 The Lady In Spotlight